5T33Z0/OC-Little-Translated/01. Adding Fake Devices/Fake Ambient Light Sensor (ALS0)/README.md

 # Fake Ambient Light Sensor

 ## Overview
-Starting with `macOS Catalina`, laptop devices need a fake ambient light sensor `ALS0` for brightness saving and auto-brightness adjustment (where applicable).
+Starting with `macOS Catalina`, Laptops need a fake ambient light sensor `ALS0` for storing the current brightness/auto-brightness setting.
+Otherwise the brightness returns to maximum after rebooting.

 ## Usage
 There are two possible scenarios/cases: